phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 ### Type safe

 The type safe client will be closer to MicroProfile RESTClient.
 Looking at the same example as above, lets see how we can to use it.
 Browse to the `quarkus-client` folder.
-This example use [Quarkus Command Mode](https://quarkus.io/blog/introducing-command-mode/) to make a Query.
+This example uses [Quarkus Command Mode](https://quarkus.io/blog/introducing-command-mode/) to make a Query.

 The client is not yet a Quarkus Extension, so we add it in our project like this: